-“The injury just keeps getting deeper and deeper.
-By the last one — which slammed me up against an armory and knocked me out — my head had simply had enough.”
+“After the last one — which slammed me up against an armory, split my head wide open, and knocked me out — my head simply had enough,” says Tom.

 As a result of Tom’s traumatic brain injury (TBI), shoulder injury, and posttraumatic stress disorder (PTSD), he was medically retired in 2012.
 He felt like he’d lost his purpose and lapsed into a deep depression.
 That’s when he met Wounded Warrior Project® (WWP).

 “WWP actually found me,” says Tom.
 “They brought me a small backpack with toiletries in it.
 That was the greatest thing I had ever seen in my life, because it was like someone you have no relationship with actually cares.”

 During the course of his long hospitalization, Tom’s conditions and prescribed medications affected his mood and began eroding the relationships he treasured most.
 Adding to it was the fact that his wife, April, was spending hours driving back and forth to hospitals while operating as a single parent for two young children and trying to navigate the complicated VA benefits system.
 Feeling desperate and overwhelmed, April decided to attend a WWP caregiver retreat.
 “WWP saved my family,” says April.
 “I was tired of crying.
 They cared.
 They helped turn the tide.”

 As the family got more involved with WWP, they learned about the Independence Program and Tom enrolled.
 He and his coach set goals and developed a plan to help Tom live as independently as possible.
 “One thing I really like about the program,” says Tom, “is that instead of just telling you what the program offers, they ask what you need and then help you achieve it.”